 It’s no secret that in the current political climate, employment-based immigration is under intense scrutiny.

 It’s important to remember that employees with pending petitions are only a portion of an organization’s global talent.
 Efficiently managing their global workforce should always be top-of-mind, no matter the time of year.

-Here are a few examples of how technology can help organizations both large and small stay compliant during H-1B cap season and throughout the entire year:
+Here are a few examples of how technology can help your organization, whether large or small, stay compliant during this H-1B cap season and throughout the entire year:

-By utilizing a workforce compliance tool, human resources departments can conduct internal audits at any time or on demand that will review and verify employee information.
-This technology will also identify and compile a list of employees with status changes.
+By utilizing a workforce compliance tool, human resources departments can conduct internal audits at any time or on-demand that will review and verify employee information.
+This feature will also identify and compile a list of employees with status changes.
 HR managers and sponsored employees can then work with immigration attorneys to ensure information is accurate and companies are compliant.

 Even in a world with so many devices and applications at our fingertips, many organizations still follow the traditional immigration approach.
-This H-1B cap season, we encourage companies of all sizes to consider adopting a technology platform to make sure compliance is maintained throughout the year.
-Head to our website to learn more about the ways Envoy’s technology is helping companies do that and so much more.
+This H-1B cap season, we encourage companies of all sizes to consider switching to an immigration technology platform to ensure compliance is maintained throughout the year.